-Marketing and Sales
+Marketing and Sales Distribution

-Distribution

 We sell the FMS and procedure disposables through various methods that include a direct sales force and independent distributors covering the vast majority of major U.S. markets.
 Currently we have one regional manager selling, and demoing the FMS for prospective customers and distributors, as well as, supporting our current customer base for disposable resupply.
-We are close to signing contracts with various hospital purchasing groups and signed on independent distributors.
+We are close to signing contracts with various hospital purchasing groups and have signed on independent distributors.
 Our targeted customer base includes nursing administration, operating room managers, CFOs, CEOs, risk management, and infection control.
-Other professionals with an interest in the product include physicians, nurses, biomedical engineering, anesthetists, imaging, anesthesiologists, human resources, legal, administration and housekeeping.